-You will likely have to appear and testify at trial and you should speak with your attorney before the trial about the nature and extent of your testimony.
+You will likely have to appear and testify at trial, and you should speak with your attorney before the hearing about the nature and extent of your testimony.

 Could the trial get continued?

 - One of them is a request for a continuance by one of the attorneys.
-If the judge believes the attorney has a good reason for the continuance, the judge has the discretion to grant the continuance.
+If the judge believes the attorney has a good reason for the continuation, the judge can grant the continuance.

 - The priority issue depends on what your trial is about versus the other trial that may or may not take priority over yours.

-If that happens, many judges will continue the trial date to a different date to finish it.
-That different date may be the next day or it could be weeks or months away depending on how the judge manages his or her busy calendar.
+If that happens, many judges will continue the trial date to a different day to finish it.
+The new day or days depends on how the judge manages his or her busy calendar.

 How will the court inform us of the decision once the trial concludes?